mmistakes/minimal-mistakes/_posts/2024-05-29-neural-programs.md

 **Summary**

 We provide an interactive explanation of the differences between the different methods discussed in this blog post.
 Click through the different methods to see the differences in how they differentiate across programs.
+You can also sample different values for ISED and REINFORCE and change the semiring used in Scallop.

 <div style="white-space: nowrap; border: 1px solid #ccc; padding: 10px;" id="scrollContainer">
   <p>